-- Is the PI's proposed effort commensurate with the scope of the project? - Is the number of graduate students and post-docs adequate to perform the proposed project? - Is there sufficient travel budget for program activities? - Is there proper justification for large capital equipment?
+- Is the PI's proposed effort commensurate with the scope of the project? - Is the number of graduate students and post-docs adequate to perform the proposed project? - Is the travel budget appropriate for program activities? - Is there proper justification for large capital equipment?